 Take a walk around the block anywhere in the vicinity of 3rd of Blair, and you’ll see right away that you’re not in Kansas anymore.
 There are plenty of dispensaries, obviously, but to overemphasize cannabis’ role here would be to sell the Whiteaker short.
 Some of Eugene’s best restaurants, cafes, breweries, and organic grocery stores are right here in the thick of things.

 Ninkasi Brewing is nationally renowned, and Hop Valley Brewing and Oakshire Brewing are also top-notch.
 There’s even a cider brewery: check out Wildcraft Ciderworks.
 Then there’s local standby Sam Bond’s Garage, our absolute favorite Eugene watering hole and music venue.

 Tacovore offers an amazing selection of, you guessed it, tacos, with all ingredients locally and sustainably sourced.
 There are plenty of more traditional Mexican restaurants and food carts too, and even a large Mexican supermarket.
 Izakaya Meiji, where “East meets country and western,” may be the world’s only American-Western-themed Japanese whiskey bar and restaurant.
 Wandering Goat is Eugene’s premier organic coffee roaster, and New Day Bakery offers excellent pastries, breakfast food, and a solid cup of joe.

-Not surprisingly, real estate in the Whiteaker’s heart is becoming more expensive, but prices along the outskirts are quite reasonable.
-Just try to keep a bit of space between yourself and the very busy 6th Avenue, one of Eugene’s central thoroughfares.
+Not surprisingly, real estate in the Whiteaker’s heart is becoming more expensive.
+Prices along the outskirts are still fairly reasonable, though you may want to keep a bit of space between yourself and the very busy 6th Avenue, one of Eugene’s central thoroughfares.
 If you want to be close to the action but not in the middle of it, with easy access to downtown, the Jefferson Westside neighborhood just south of here is your best bet.